Dr. William C. Wile

 Source: Danbury Evening Post Obituary 1913

-Born in Pleasant Valley, Duchess County, New York, on January 23, 1847 to the Reverend Benjamin Franklin Wile and his wife Betty Bulkeley Wile.
-Reverend Wile was the pastor of the Presbyterian church in Pleasant Valley for thirty nine years.
-The family, an old Dutch one came originally from Amsterdam, Dr. Wile’s mother is of the English descent.
+Born in Pleasant Valley, Duchess County, New York, on January 23, 1847, to the Reverend Benjamin Franklin Wile and his wife Betty Bulkeley Wile.
+Reverend Wile was the pastor of the Presbyterian Church in Pleasant Valley for thirty-nine years.
+The family, an old Dutch one came originally from Amsterdam, Dr. Wile’s mother is of English descent.

 He remained at the front two years.
 The battle of Gettysburg was the first fight that he took part in and his comrades bear evidence to the fact that the boy of fifteen displayed under fire all the courage of the mature man.
 This paragraph appears in a sketch that forms a part of the history of his regiment; ” He went in as a private and came out as a private.
 His history is very simple-one of a boy trying to do his duty as well as he knew how”.